tipuda/wad/README.md

   A. Navigation from one page to another.
   B. Navigation within the page.
 12. Create a “User Registration form “with the following fields
-  1. Name (Text field)
+  a.
+Name (Text field)
-  2. Password (password field)
+  b.
+Password (password field)
-  3. E-mail id (should not contain any invalid and must follow the standard pattern name@domain.com)
+  c.
+E-mail id (should not contain any invalid and must follow the standard pattern name@domain.com)
-  4. Phone number (Create drop down for country code and mobile number should be 10 digits only. )
+  d.
+Phone number (Create drop down for country code and mobile number should be 10 digits only. )
-  5. Sex (radio button)
+  e.
+Sex (radio button)
-  6. Date of birth (3 select boxes)
+  f.
+Date of birth (3 select boxes)
-  7. Languages known (check boxes – English, Marathi, Hindi, Tamil) Address (text area)
+  g.
+Languages known (check boxes – English, Marathi, Hindi, Tamil) Address (text area)
 13. Write a JavaScript program to validate USER LOGIN page.
 14. Write a HTML program for time-table using tables.